Sign up to our Newsletter

 How To Get Accommodations for the LSAT

-To get accommodations for the LSAT, you’ll have to follow these steps:
+To get accommodations for the LSAT, you’ll have to be aware of the deadlines and follow specific steps.

 1. Register for the LSAT